Compression Ratio Calculator

 Worked Example

-Enter all specs carefully.
-Be sure to use a negative number for piston domes, and positive for dishes/valve reliefs.
+Tip: use a negative number for piston domes, positive for dishes/valve reliefs.

 This calculator provides estimates based on standard mathematical formulas.
 Real-world results will vary based on mechanical condition, environmental factors, and other variables.